COVID-19: Latest advice for collegesBack

 - Safeguarding should remain a priority, and Keeping Children Safe in Education guidance continues to apply.
 The designated safeguarding lead or a deputy should be easily reachable during the college day, either in person or at home.
 There is more detailed information on safeguarding, including online safety, here.

-- Ofsted has officially halted routine inspections.
+- Ofsted has officially halted routine inspections, and most normal data collection has been suspended.

 - Newly-Qualified Teachers who miss a significant amount of their statutory induction period due to Covid-19 will not have their induction period extended - providing that they fulfil the Teachers' Standards, they can complete their induction this academic year as expected.
 For more on NQTs, see here.

-Safety of those still in college
+Safety of those in college

-Staff and students should stay home if they develop a new, continuous cough or high temperature; if they develop symptoms while in college, they should be moved to a room where they can be alone if possible until they can be collected.
+Staff and students should stay home if they develop a new, continuous cough or high temperature, or lose their sense of smell/taste; if they develop symptoms while in college, they should be moved to a room where they can be alone if possible until they can be collected.
 If this is not possible, they should be moved to an area at least 2 metres away from others.
 If they need to use the bathroom, they should use a separate bathroom if possible and the bathroom should be cleaned and disinfected before it is used by anyone else.
 Further information on how to effectively clean a space where a symptomatic person has spent time can be found here; you should also be cleaning all spaces more often than usual.
 If you have a confirmed case within your college, contact Public Health England here, who will organise a deep clean of the college.

 Those self-isolating and living alone should stay home for 7 days from the start of their symptoms, while households where a member has symptoms should all stay home for 14 days.
-If there is anyone in your college community who is over 70, pregnant, or has one of a number of chronic illnesses (including asthma, diabetes, a learning disability, or a BMI over 40; the full list is here), they should follow social distancing measures particularly closely; they are ‘strongly advised’ against social mixing or working in the office.
+If there is anyone in your college community who is over 70, pregnant, or has one of a number of chronic illnesses (including asthma, diabetes, a learning disability, or a BMI over 40; the full list is here), they should follow social distancing measures particularly closely; they are ‘strongly advised’ against social mixing or working outside their homes.
 Those with a particularly serious underlying condition (including some cancers, severe asthma, and organ transpant recipients; the full list is here) should not leave their homes for the next twelve weeks.

 - The government has guaranteed that 16-19 and Adult Education Budget funding as allocated for this academic year will continue and will not be reduced.
+In 2019-20, there will be no reconciliation process for the Adult Education Budget, so colleges will not be penalised for drops in participation at the end of the academic year.

 - For apprenticeships, the DfE recommends that providers continue to train apprentices via online learning.
 Some apprentices' workplaces may also remain open during the crisis.
 However, where apprentices need to take a break of four weeks or more, they or their employer/training provider must report this to ESFA, and the payment of funding will be paused.
 This will mean extending the apprenticeship's end date.